retentioneering/retentioneering-tools/docs/source/clustering.rst

 .. image:: _static/clustering/project_4.svg

-You can see from this high-level map, for example, that cluster 4 contains most of the highly engaged users, whereas cluster 1 represents users with very distinct low-engagement behavior.

-Below if additional information about rete.project() function:

-Sometimes it is useful to have a high-level overview of your users trajectories.
-This can be done by dimension reduction techniques where multidimensional vectorized user trajectories are transformed to two dimensional vectors.
-After such transformation we can visualize all users on a single plane where each user will be represented with a single dot.
-This dimension-reduction transformation is done in a way that approximately conserves the distances from high-dimension meaning that users with similar behavior will end up as close dots on a plane.
-Retentioneering library provides tools for two popular transformation methods: `tsne <https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html>`__ and `umap <https://umap-learn.readthedocs.io/en/latest/index.html>`__.
-Let's see an example:
+The distances on this 2D map are a good indicator of behavioral proximity between users.
+Please take a note of clusters' locations and let's try to plot this map by visualizing whether users of these clusters were converted into the target events.
+We can define our targets with targets argument, for example in case we want to explore conversions into the 'cart' event: targets = ['cart'] and providing the option plot_type ='targets'.
+Now we can see, that cluster 4 contains most of the 'cart' visitors, whereas cluster 1 represents users with very distinct and clear low cart conversion behavior:

 .. code:: ipython3